codemagic-ci-cd/codemagic-docs/content/yaml-publishing/steam.md

 So we are going to save the sentry files as secure environment variables and then place them at the correct path when the build starts.

 ### Obtain the sentry files:
-First you need to install the steamcmd.
+First you need to install the SteamCMD.
 {{< tabpane >}}
 {{% tab header="MacOS" %}}
 ```shell